Museum of Farnham, 38 West Street

-The Museum of Farnham is housed in Willmer House, a Grade I listed building with many original features and a delightful walled garden.
+The Museum of Farnham is a local history museum, located in a beautiful Georgian town house with many original features and a delightful walled garden.

 Visit us to discover Farnham’s history, from it’s prehistoric routes to its hop growing boom and Victorian grandeur.
 The tales of the illustrious William Cobbett, political agitator, and George Sturt local author and craftsperson, whilst marvelling at the inventions of engineer John Henry Knight, who created one of the first petrol driven cars!

 The museum is also home to an extensive art and craft collection thanks to the many artists and crafts people who have been drawn to Farnham over the years.

 The Museum of Farnham is part of Farnham Maltings Association, a creative organisation that works with artists and communities to encourage the most people to make, see and enjoy the best art possible.
 The Museum works actively with the Farnham Maltings to reach these goals.